Tour Details

 - Meet and assist with Tripidays representative at the airport.

-- 4 Nights' accommodation on 5 star Nile Cruise, Full Board.
+- 4 Nights' accommodation on Nile Cruise, Full Board.

-- 6 Nights' accommodation in 5 star hotel in Cairo, with breakfast included.
+- 6 Nights' accommodation in hotel in Cairo, with breakfast included.

-- 1 Night accommodation in 5 star hotel in Alexandria, with breakfast included.
+- 1 Night accommodation in hotel in Alexandria, with breakfast included.

 - Private tour guide (Egyptologist) of all major attractions.